apelletant/upfluence-tt/README.md

 The API can analyze a lot of data, to prevent high usage of memory or use more memory than available nothing is stored in memory, only the results.

 The code base is divided in three main package:
 - Core:
   The core contains all the code related to the actual "work", it analyze data received and compute the expected result.
-     - Server
+- Server:
   The server is the API of the project, it exposed one route "analyze", his job is to receive user request, pass the requiered data to the core, and return the analyzed data.
-     - Client
+- Client:
   The client, is a "interface" to the upfluence stream.
 The client will listen to upfluence data stream fo a given amount of time (sent in the request) and send received data to the Core using channel.

 ### How to use
 A Makefile is available a the root of the repository, multiple command are available:
 - build (build the program)
 - run (build and run the program)
 - test (run unit tests)
-    - run-docker (and run-docker-linux, run the program on a docker container)
+- run-docker ((and run-docker-linux not tested) run the program on a docker container)
-    - build-docker ((and build-docker-linux) build the docker container)
+- build-docker ((and build-docker-linux not tested) build the docker container)

 If you want to run the program manually and localy, simply run thoose commands:
 ```bash